Training for Teaching Support Providers

 Please see the schedule above on each semester for more details.

-In the 2022-2023 academic year, teaching support staff training will be delivered online (both synchronously as well as asynchronously).
+In the 2023-2024 academic year, teaching support staff training will be delivered online (both synchronously/live as well as asynchronously/recorded).

 The synchronously delivered sessions will take place over Blackboard Collaborate.
-Together with the pre-recorded (asynchronous) sessions, the synchronous sessions will be recorded and presented in an asynchronous mode as part of a Blackboard Learn course - called Informatics Teaching Support Provider Training (2022/23) - to which teaching support staff are highly encouraged to self-enrol.
-You can find instructions on how to self-enrol via LEARN here , but please note that you search for the right year and remove the word 'Essentials' from the search terms.
+Together with the pre-recorded (asynchronous) sessions, the synchronous sessions will be recorded and presented in an asynchronous mode as part of a Blackboard Learn course, which teaching support staff are highly encouraged to self-enrol.
+You will be enrolled on this course as a student; you will need to be logged in to your EASE account to access Learn.
+Once you are logged in to Learn, you will see the course listed on the homepage or you can access it via this link: Informatics Teaching Support Provider Training (2023/24).

 Asynchronous training will always consist of: